logux/docs/examples/pagination.md

 Note that the action `playersPageLoadedAction` is sent [back to the same client], and other clients don't receive it.

-The client handles `playersPageLoadedAction` by updating the respective states:
+The client handles the `playersPageLoadedAction` by updating the respective states:

 ```ts
 client.type(playersPageLoadedAction, action => {